AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 #### Install script

-As stated earlier, Boilerplate takes care of the C# code generation and thus needs protobuf.
+As stated earlier, Boilerplate takes care of the C# code generation and thus has a dependency on protobuf.
 If you don't already have it installed, run the following script from withing the **aelf-boilerplate** folder:

 ```bash
 # Mac or Linux